Ngula Bulgarabang Regional Park

+History

 The property was owned by the previous owners for 45 years (1974–2019) and known to them as ‘Invincibility Point’.

 The area, with an address listed as 28 Pulpit Hill Road, Katoomba, was last advertised in 2019 as one of the largest undeveloped escarpment properties ever offered for sale in the Upper Blue Mountains, composed of 5 lots on one title and one separate title lot of 89 ha.

-Formerly known as Pulpit Plateau, in the 1960s the plateau was cleared for a plantation of Radiata Pine, hence the colloquial name.
-The area was officially named Ngula Bulgarabang in June, 2020.
+Formerly known as Pulpit Plateau, in the 1960s the plateau was cleared for a plantation of Radiata pine, hence the colloquial name.
+The area was officially named Ngula Bulgarabang in June 2020.
+The name means 'very large forest' in the Gundungurra language.

 It was purchased by the NSW State Government in 2019 for $2.8 million.
 On 8 October 2019, NSW Environment Minister Matt Kean announced that Radiata Plateau will be incorporated into the State's national park reserve system.
-The park was gazetted in June, 2020.
+The park was gazetted in June 2020.